Dashboard Phase 3 Module 1: B2C vs B2B

 Step 3: Be honest about your financial reality.

-If you have savings and can handle a few lean months while you ramp up, commission-heavy B2C or 1099 roles become realistic options.
+If you have savings and can handle a few lean months while you ramp up, commission-heavy 1099 B2B roles become realistic options.
 If you’re the primary earner and there’s no cushion, you need a base salary—and that points you toward B2B roles with structured compensation.

 There’s no shame in choosing stability.
 Choosing a path that lets you sleep at night is choosing the path that lets you perform at your best.